chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Migrate to Chef Automate on AWS
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The process of migrating from an existing Chef server installation to the Amazon Machine Images (AMI) differs depending on which software version is being used and the location in which it is deployed.
-In all scenarios, data is first migrated to the latest Chef server schema, after which it is migrated to the Amazon Machine Images (AMI).
+The process of migrating from an existing Chef Infra Server installation to the Amazon Machine Images (AMI) differs depending on which software version is being used and the location in which it is deployed.
+In all scenarios, data is first migrated to the latest Chef Infra Server schema, after which it is migrated to the Amazon Machine Images (AMI).

-* Verify that the latest version of the Chef server is installed by using the platform package manager: ``rpm -qa | grep chef-server-core`` and compare the result to the latest version available on the `downloads site <https://downloads.chef.io/>`__.
+* Verify that the latest version of the Chef Infra Server is installed by using the platform package manager: ``rpm -qa | grep chef-server-core`` and compare the result to the latest version available on the `downloads site <https://downloads.chef.io/>`__.
 If this is not the latest version, download the package, and then `upgrade </upgrade_server.html#from-chef-server-12>`_ to the latest version.

-After verifying that your existing Chef server installation is up to date, do the following to migrate to the Amazon Machine Images (AMI) instance:
+After verifying that your existing Chef Infra Server installation is up to date, do the following to migrate to the Amazon Machine Images (AMI) instance:

 #. .. tag chef_server_backup_for_automate

-   Backup the data on the Chef server using ``knife ec backup``.
-This method will export all of your existing Chef server data as JSON.
+   Backup the data on the Chef Infra Server using ``knife ec backup``.
+This method will export all of your existing Chef Infra Server data as JSON.
 We'll then re-import the same data into a new Chef Automate cluster.
-We use the JSON based backup and restore procedure because the Chef server data on the Chef Automate Marketplace AMI is stored in shared databases so copying of binary files won't work.
+We use the JSON based backup and restore procedure because the Chef Infra Server data on the Chef Automate Marketplace AMI is stored in shared databases so copying of binary files won't work.

    .. code-block:: bash